-As there are a lot of user activities happens over the internet world every second and lot of data generates seems much as like data browsing, filling registration forms, and online shopping.
-In addition, a helpful assistance of database testing plays a very important role in keeping much as like data consistency, data integrity, and data security.
+As there are a lot of user activities happens over the internet world every second.
+Consequently, a lot of data is generated.
+This data comes from multiple sources, like data browsing, filling registration forms, and online shopping.
+In addition, helpful assistance of database testing plays a very important role in keeping much as like data consistency, data integrity, and data security.

 1. Data Mapping

-In the software technology systems, since a single unit of data travels back in the digital form and either it maps data formation with Front-End or with Back-End users.
-Therefore, most of the major points about data mapping as;
+In the software technology systems, a single unit of data travels back in the digital form, and either it maps data formation with Front-End or with Back-End users.
+Therefore, most of the major points about data mapping take place:

-- When a user enters data at the front end side, as a result, which maps to correct tables in the database server.
+- When a user enters data at the front end side, which is then mapped to correct tables in the database server.

-- Finally, if data gets an update from the user end, probably with the same thing, less modify data needs to be updated to the database.
+- If data gets an update from the user end, probably with the same thing, fewer modifications on data need to be updated to the database.

 2. ACID Properties Validation

 These properties stand for Atomicity, Consistency, Isolation, and Durability.
 ACID properties provide stability in database loading and high security of the data.